 This unit is offered as a part of the following awards:

-- Outline a knowledge of the narratives, themes and concepts that contribute to a biblical theology of mission;
+- Appraise a knowledge of the narratives, themes and concepts that contribute to a biblical theology of mission;

-- Illustrate the influence of culture and context on the reading of the Bible and the understanding of mission;
+- Explain the influence of culture and context on the reading of the Bible and the understanding of mission;

-- Explain the importance of the Bible for missionary praxis;
+- Justify the importance of the Bible for missionary praxis;

-- Describe a personal philosophy of mission using Scripture and compare this to the philosophy of mission held by other Christian denominations or mission organisations;
+- Explain a philosophy of mission using Scripture and outline in comparison to other Christian perspectives and understandings;

-- Explain the process of the formation of contextual theologies of misison;
+- Explain the process of the formation of contextual theologies of mission;

 - Old Testament overview from the perspective of mission